Rocklin Considers Mandating Pet Owners Pick Up Waste

-Rocklin city leaders drafted an ordinance that requires pet owners to immediately clean up their animal’s waste or potentially face a several hundred dollar fine.READ MORE: 'She's A Survivor': Jaycee Dugard 30 Years Later And Why Investigators Recently Questioned Kidnapper Again
+Rocklin city leaders drafted an ordinance that requires pet owners to immediately clean up their animal’s waste or potentially face a several hundred dollar fine.READ MORE: 2nd Round Of $50K Winners In California’s Vaccine Lottery To Be Chosen On Friday

 A spokesperson for the city of Rocklin said a lot more people have been showing up to city council meetings to complain and that’s when council members realized they didn’t have any sort of ordinance that made it mandatory for pet owners to break out the bags and pick it up.